MikkelHJuul/wash/README.md

 ## Licence notice
-This project is not my invention, I generalised the concepts, and great work of [p8952/bocker](https://github.com/p8952/bocker).
+This project is not my invention, I generalised the concepts and great work of [p8952/bocker](https://github.com/p8952/bocker).

-Which is also the reason this project has the GPL v3 license (condition of reuse of intellectual property)
+This is also the reason for this project to license under the GPL v3 license (condition of reuse of intellectual property)